na-na-hi/renget/archive/sirinmmg.md

 #####EVASION
 Ultimate Evasion: Triggers 3s Global Time Fracture, gain higher anti-interrupt, last for 3s (CD: 15s);

-When triggering evasion skill, press ATK button to launch a counterattack, deal 400% ATK of Fire DMG, and gain a total of 250 points of [Determined Star].
+When triggering evasion skill, press ATK button to launch a counterattack, deal 400% ATK of Fire DMG, and gain a total of ~~250~~ 400 points of [Determined Star].
 Counterattack can connect to Basic ATK SEQ 3.

 __EVASION 1__
 Upon triggering evasion skill, restores 150 HP.

 __EVASION 2 __
-[SS2] On exit, Fire DMG dealt to Ignited enemies is increased from 250% to 800% ATK of Fire DMG.
+[SS2] On exit, Fire DMG dealt to Ignited enemies is increased from **250% to 800% (v1) > 100% to 200% (v2)** ATK of Fire DMG.

 __EVASION 3 __
 [S2] Initial SP +40.
 In Open World, this effect triggers every 10 mins.